 The reason I was able to minimize my losses and prepare myself to take advantage of post-market crash bargain prices for stocks was that I’d expected the market correction for months.

 And as a result, I followed the exact system I teach all my Blueprint students in Module 3 of our online course (PreVision), which meant:

 - Only 25% of my total portfolio was held in stocks – I’d sold off most of my holdings and locked away profits prior to this correction.

 - I limited the stocks I had leftover in my portfolio to a maximum of 0.5%-1% position sizes for each take.
 (One of our Blueprint Protection process rules).

-- I shorted the market prior to this, and while all of them were resulting in losses just prior to this period (December to February 2020), most of my shorts held are now in massive profit.
+- I shorted the market prior to this, and while all of them were resulting in losses just prior to this period (December to February 2020), most of my shorts held were in massive profit during March and April.

 - NOTE: This is something I had to patiently sit through, which most investors cannot do when they experience temporary unrealized losses – they let their emotions get the better of them.